Nabil720/Hashicorp-Vault/Vault_Apt/README.md

 ## Step 5: Enable and Start Vault
-For each terminal, run the following commands to enable and start Vault:
+For each Vault node, run the following commands to enable and start Vault:

 ```bash
 cat << EOF > /etc/profile.d/vault.sh